archlinux/archinstall/docs/installing/guided.rst

 | The ``--script guided`` argument is optional as it's the default behavior.
 | But this will start the process of guiding you through a installation of a quite minimal Arch Linux experience.

-Installing directly from a config file
+Installing directly from a configuration file
 --------------------------------------

 .. note::